SquareJazz/ManchesterYouthHack4/README.md

 Use your imagination.

-And remember that pranks and jokes are supposed to make people good, not feel embarrassed or uncomfortable - so do something you'd be happy to be on the receiving end of.
+And remember that pranks and jokes are supposed to make people feel good, not feel embarrassed or uncomfortable - so do something you'd be happy to be on the receiving end of.

 And most importantly, have fun!